GLOBAL INITIATIVE: TMR Academy (Guadalajara, Mexico)

 Cesar Garcia is the Director and Chief Curator of The Mistake Room—an independent global contemporary art space that produces experimental projects with artists, thinkers and creative makers.
 Along with the work he does at The Mistake Room, Cesar is also the curator of the TBA21 Triennium—a research-based art, science, and environmental fellowship that takes place on a boat traveling between remote island nations in the Pacific.
 Cesar was previously the US Commissioner for the Cairo Biennial in Egypt, was one of the curators of Made in LA 2012, the first LA Biennial, and served on the research committee for the 2013 Venice Biennale.
 Cesar has worked with a host of international artists on various commissions and exhibition projects, including, most recently, Oscar Murillo, Korakrit Arunanondchai, the Estate of Gordon Matta-Clark, Wael Shawky, Eduardo Sarabia and others.
 Cesar publishes frequently, and has held various teaching positions at UCLA, USC, and Art Center.
 He spends time, amongst other places, in Los Angeles.

-TMR Academy is made possible with the support of Casa Fayette, Ceramica Suro, and Colección Dieresis.
+TMR Academy in Guadalajara is made possible with the support of Casa Fayette, Ceramica Suro, and Colección Dieresis.
 In-kind support is provided by Cerveza Ventura.